Partitioning a Polygon Into Small Pieces: Computing the boundary pieces

 To compute the pieces, we consider the overlay of $P$ with $\mathcal C$.
 We then use a simple flood fill algorithm from each interval $I_i$, marking the faces as belonging to the piece $Q_i$ until we reach the boundary of $P$, the boundary of a previously constructed piece or the boundary $\partial C_i$ of the convex hull of $I_i$.

 For the geodesic diameter and the perimeter variant, we cannot use the same approach of ``blowing up'' the pieces until we reach the convex hull, since this can cause the geodesic diameter or perimeter to become arbitrarily large.
 Instead, we define the boundary piece $Q_i$ as the polygon enclosed by the union of the interval $I_i$ and the shortest path $\pi(a_{i-1},a_i)$ in $P$ between the endpoints of $I_i$; see \Cref{fig:boundary-piece-geodesic}.
 We have chosen the interval $I_i$ specifically such that the resulting piece $Q_i$ is of bounded size.
-Note that using this construction, our resulting pieces $\mathcal Q_\partial$ are indeed pairwise interior-disjoint.
+Note that using this construction, our resulting pieces $\mathcal Q_\partial$ are indeed pairwise interior-disjoint, since two shortest paths connecting non-overlapping intervals on the boundary of a simple polygon cannot cross.

 We say that an interval $I_i$ and the corresponding boundary piece $Q_i$ are \emph{trivial} whenever $I_i$ does not contain a corner of $P$.
 In that case, $I_i$ is just a line segment and $I_i=Q_i$.
 In the case of square, disk and straight diameter partitions, we likewise say that the convex hull $C_i\in\mathcal C$ is \emph{trivial} if the corresponding interval $I_i$ is trivial.